gnosis/gp-v1-ui/README.md

 Tokens are dynamically loaded from the contract, but it might not be desirable to display everything in the interface.

+Gnosis Protocol is a fully permissionless trading protocol for ERC-20, as such, anyone can [enable a token for trading](https://docs.gnosis.io/protocol/docs/addtoken1/).
+Tokens of dubious value or nature or those not compatible with the ERC-20 standard may also be added.
+Accordingly, it is the responsibility of the Site operator to determine which tokens listed on the permissionless Gnosis Protocol are displayed on their Site.

 To dynamically control which tokens are displayed without the need of a redeployment, it's possible to use a Token Curated Registry (TCR) contract per network.

 The only requirement is that this contract implements the following method: